 One question that pops up with the AeroPress is whether it's useful as a primary brewing device—like a drip coffee maker, for example—or if it's more of an occasional, on-the-go gadget.
 There's no set answer, but our reviewer thinks it's suitable for both.
 Just keep in mind that it has a small capacity of 8 ounces and requires more hands-on effort than most coffee makers, so some people may tire of using it and cleaning it multiple times a day.
 That said, cleaning is quick and easy.
 The four main plastic parts of the AeroPress are top-shelf dishwasher safe, and our tester adds that rinsing by hand takes no more than a minute.
 The AeroPress is also reasonably priced, on par with other non-electric brewing devices and cheaper than many electric ones.

 Grounds or Pods: Grounds | Capacity: 8 ounces | Dimensions: 4.75 x 4.5 x 11.75 inches | Warranty: 1-year limited

 "The AeroPress is made of several parts that can conveniently be broken down to make it more travel-friendly."

 Removable water tank

 Water tank prone to leaking

-While brewing coffee with pods is certainly convenient, it can be expensive and create a lot more waste than ground coffee.
-This slim 5-cup brewer saves space and eliminates waste, letting you use your favorite grounds.
+While brewing coffee with pods is certainly convenient, it can quickly become expensive.
+This slim 5-cup brewer solves the issue by letting you use your favorite coffee grounds instead of pods.
 Other perks include a removable water tank for easy filling and a keep-warm plate that can be turned on and off with a side-located switch.

 The Zojirushi Zutto Coffee Maker has widely positive reviews, with customers saying the coffee is consistent and that the machine is easy to clean.
 One common complaint is that the water tank is prone to leaking, but this does not happen to most users.
 The company provides a one-year warranty should this be an issue.